TomBriar/bitcoin/doc/tor.md

 network.
 This can be useful to see how many onion peers your node knows, e.g. for `-onlynet=onion`.

-You can use the `getnodeaddresses` RPC to fetch a number of onion peers known to your node; run `bitcoin-cli help getnodeaddresses` for details.
+To fetch a number of onion addresses that your node knows, for example seven addresses, use the `getnodeaddresses 7 onion` RPC.

 ## 1. Run Bitcoin Core behind a Tor proxy